 A Better Way to Generate Fake Data

 Although the four previous approaches may sometimes be sufficient, they’re also cumbersome — especially when developers must combine multiple techniques.
-This is where a data mimicking tool like Tonic comes in.
+So if you’re still wondering, “how to create fake data for my web app?”, this is where a data mimicking tool like Tonic comes in.

 Data mimicking is a new approach to generating fake test data that combines the best aspects of data synthesis with anonymization and privacy.
 The goal of all test data is to ensure that it resembles the production data as closely as possible.
 Tonic synthesizes test data from production data to ensure that your testing environments align with the real world.